Mongol incursions in the Holy Roman Empire: Northeastern Germany

 The Mongols did not continue their westward advance into Germany, but turned back east.
-They did not enter Bohemia.
+They did not invade Bohemia.
+This has been attributed to their losses at Legnica being too heavy for them to confront the Bohemian army; to Wenceslaus' proximity from Legnica—he was only a day's march away—deterring the Mongols from pressing their luck; or to the mountains of the Bohemian Massif, which formed the natural northern boundary of Bohemia.
 According to Wenceslaus, who wrote letters to the princes of Germany informing them of the Mongols' progress, they were moving at a pace of 40 mi per day away from the Bohemian border.
 At the Moravian Gate, they turned south and passed between the ranges of the Sudetes and Carpathians, entering Moravia near Opava.